lukecurrier/llmsys/README.md

 # llmsys
-Collaborative Workspace for NEU 4973 Engineering LLM-Integrated Systems
+A collaborative workspace for NEU 4973 Engineering LLM-Integrated Systems in Spring 2025.

+Shoutout @neharavuri